microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/userteamwork-get-teamssettingsforuser.md

 ## Response

-If successful, this method returns a `200 OK` response code along with locale and region properties of [userTeamwork](../resources/userteamwork.md) object in the response body.
+If successful, this method returns a `200 OK` response code with a [userTeamwork](../resources/userteamwork.md) object in the response body.

 ## Examples